Stardust (2007 film): Plot

 The English village of Wall lies near a stone wall that borders the magical kingdom of Stormhold.
 A guard prevents anyone from crossing.
-Dunstan Thorne tricks the guard and crosses over the wall to a marketplace.
-He meets an enslaved princess named Una, who offers him a glass snowdrop in exchange for a kiss.
+Dunstan Thorne tricks him and crosses over the wall to a marketplace.
+He meets Una, an enslaved princess who offers him a glass snowdrop in exchange for a kiss.
 They spend the night together.
-Nine months later, the Wall guard delivers a baby to Dunstan, saying the baby's name is Tristan.
+Nine months later, the guard delivers a baby named Tristan to Dunstan.

-Eighteen years later, the dying King of Stormhold throws a ruby into the sky, decreeing that his successor will be the first of his fratricidal sons to recover it.
+Eighteen years later, the dying King of Stormhold throws a ruby into the sky: his successor will be the first of his sons to recover it.
 The gem hits a star, and both fall out of the sky, landing in Stormhold.
-The remaining princes, Primus and Septimus independently search for the stone.
+The princes Primus and Septimus independently search for the stone.

 In Wall, Tristan and Victoria see the falling star.
-He vows to retrieve it, in return for her hand in marriage.
-Tristan learns that his mother is from beyond the wall, but he is not able to get past the guard.
+He vows to retrieve it in return for her hand in marriage.
+Despite his mother being from beyond the wall, he cannot get past the guard.
 He receives a Babylon candle that she left for him, which can take the user to any desired location.
-Tristan lights it and is transported to the fallen star, personified as a beautiful woman named Yvaine.
-He uses a magic chain to claim her and to take her to Victoria.
+Tristan lights it and is transported to the fallen star, personified as a woman named Yvaine.
+He uses a magic chain to claim her and take her to Victoria.

 Three ancient witch sisters resolve to eat the fallen star's heart to recover their youth and replenish their powers.
-Their leader, Lamia, eats the remnants of an earlier star's heart, and sets off to find Yvaine.
+Their leader, Lamia, eats the remnants of an earlier star's heart and departs to find Yvaine.
 She conjures up a wayside inn as a trap.

 Yvaine becomes tired, so Tristan chains her to a tree and promises to bring food.
-In his absence, a unicorn releases her, but unwittingly takes her to Lamia's inn.
-Tristan discovers Yvaine gone, but the stars whisper that she is in danger, telling him to get on a passing coach, which happens to be Primus'.
+In his absence, a unicorn releases her but unwittingly takes her to Lamia's inn.
+Tristan discovers that Yvaine is gone, but the stars whisper that she is in danger, telling him to get on a passing coach, which happens to be Primus's.
 They stop at the inn, interrupting Lamia's attempt to kill Yvaine.
-Lamia kills Primus, but Tristan and Yvaine use the Babylon candle to escape into the clouds, where they are captured by pirates in a flying ship.
-The leader, Captain Shakespeare, tells his crew that Tristan is his nephew and Yvaine, a friend.
-He provides them with new clothes, teaches Tristan how to fence and Yvaine how to dance.
+Lamia kills Primus, while Tristan and Yvaine use the Babylon candle to escape into the clouds, where they are captured by pirates in a flying ship.
+The leader, Captain Shakespeare, tells his crew that Tristan is his nephew and Yvaine is a friend.
+He gives them new clothes and teaches Tristan how to fence and Yvaine how to dance.